Oukaishen/PaperNotes/Generative Adversarial Nets.md

 First of all, GAN, as stated in its name, is a generative model.
 You may ask, why we need generative model or what it can give us.
 Informally, generative model has the ability to create **"new samples"** that are similar to the origin samples.

 For example, in normal Machine Learning an Deep Learning scenario, we are often provided some samples and asked make a model to handle them.
 But what if the task changes to generate some similar samples based on the given sample?
-I.e. we need more pictures that similar to the CIFAR10.
+I.e. we need more pictures that are similar to the CIFAR10.
 Then GAN can help.

 ***In short, GAN can generate something new based on the things you feed it.***